 The bottom line

-If you’re not getting at least one cent per mile in value, you should just charge the travel to your Capital One credit card and redeem your miles directly in your account to cover travel expenses at a rate of one cent each using the Capital One Purchase Eraser feature.
+If you’re not getting at least one cent per mile in value, you should just charge the travel to your Capital One credit card and use the Capital One Purchase Eraser to cover travel expenses at a rate of one cent each.

-All information about the Capital One Spark Miles Select for Business has been collected independently by Bankrate.com and has not been reviewed or approved by the issuer.
+The information about the Capital One Spark Miles Select for Business card and U.S. Bank Business Platinum has been collected independently by Bankrate.com.
+The card details have not been reviewed or approved by the card issuer.